bdubyapee/apm/README.md

 recomend PuTTY as a telnet client as that is the one I use to test with.
 Any 'non-windows' telnet client should work, however I haven't tested many of them.

-I can be reached on http://www.python-forum.org/ (the Game Programming sub).
+I can be reached on http://www.python-forum.org/ (the Game Programming sub). (bwp)

+THIS IS AN EXPERIMENT.
+THIS CODE MAY OR MAY NOT WORK IN ANY WAY SHAPE OR FORM.
+USE AT YOUR OWN RISK.

 bdubyapee